One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Testing of the TreeCorr Software Package

 where $ w_{0} (\theta)$ is the mean value for the sub-samples and $N$ the total count.
 Both error estimations for the LoTSS-DR1 value-added catalogue, masked with `mask d' and flux density thresholds of 1, 2 and 4~mJy are shown in Fig. \ref{fig:booterrors}.
-The error estimate by {\sc TreeCorr} and bootstrapping agree within all three flux density thresholds and the difference between both is in maximum of order $4\times 10^{-4}$ in the range $0.1\leq\theta\leq 2$ deg and of order $10^{-5}$ for larger separations.
-Therefore we decide to use error estimates done by {\sc TreeCorr} in our analysis.
+The error estimate by {\sc TreeCorr} using \texttt{bin\_slop}$=0$ and bootstrapping agree within all three flux density thresholds and the difference between both is in maximum of order $4\times 10^{-4}$ in the range $0.1\leq\theta\leq 2$ deg and of order $10^{-5}$ for larger separations.
+Therefore we decide to use error estimates done by {\sc TreeCorr} with \texttt{bin\_slop}$=0$ in our analysis.

 The above findings are valid when using LoTSS-DR1 data and may vary for different surveys.